 As you can see, there are many questions and considerations that have a bearing on how long do people stay in rehab for inpatient treatment.
 That being said, for many people, insurance often plays a big role in the how long they stay in treatment.
 Ninety days of treatment may have to be a combination of inpatient and outpatient treatment.

-Another limitation may be work.
+Another limitation maybe work.
 If someone has a good job to return to after going to treatment, there may be a limit on how much time they can take off.
 The Family Medical Leave Act (FMLA) states that eligible employees of covered employers can take unpaid, job-protected leave with continuation of group health insurance coverage for up to twelve workweeks of leave in a 12-month period for a serious health condition.
 An application for FMLA can be filed by the treatment facility and is a relatively easy process.
-Sometimes people also have Short Term Disability Insurance (STDI) that will help cover some of their lost wages.
+Sometimes people also have Short Term Disability Insurance (STDI) to help cover some of their lost wages.

 What Is The Recommended Length of Stay in Rehab?

 Based on statistics, the longer a person remains in treatment, the better the outcome.
 Programs vary in their length from 28 days to 90 days or longer.
 Thirty days in treatment is really just a beginning to give a person a fighting chance at beating their addiction.
 The first week or two spent in treatment is often just about getting acclimated and going through the withdrawal process.
 The real work doesn’t begin until the person feels better enough to address some of the deeper emotional issues and clear-headed enough to take in all the information.
 Consider extending treatment if possible beyond thirty days.